nirv-ai/docs/vault/README.md

 ### NOTE: we only support databases that support rotate-root creds
 ### the vault root creds will be automatically rotated

-# this requires a postgres DB to be running, see configs
+# this requires a running DB
+## on subsequent runs you can ignore the db init errors (vault user creds already rotated)
-script.vault.sh process engine_config $SECRET_ENGINE_DIR
+script.vault.sh process secret_engine

 ```